htlin222/quarto-doc/README.md

 # Quarto Document Template

+## About

+This repository packages a minimal Quarto project plus an R-based reference validator so you can prototype manuscripts, verify citations/DOIs, and publish directly to GitHub Pages.
+Use it as a starting point for new reports or as a sandbox for testing Quarto workflows.

 This repository is a minimal Quarto workspace with:

 - `index.qmd`: starter document wired to `references.bib` and the AMA CSL, including demo paragraphs that cite `@smith2023`, `@lee2022`, `@chen2021`, and `@garcia2020`.